JonathanMischuk/NodePress/README.md

 ##Instructions for use

-Create pages, categories, menus, select menu locations, custom home page and select 1 of 2 starting themes.
+Create pages, categories, menus, select menu locations, create sidebars (under development still) custom home page and select 1 of 2 starting themes.

 To add more themes, copy either the default or awesome-theme from np-site/themes into the same folder, rename and edit CSS or HTML.

-To view front end pages, go to root localhost url (localhost:3000/) or whatever the domain root is.
+To view front end pages, go to root localhost url (localhost:3006/) or whatever the domain root is.
 (Adding default Home page in DB)

 ##Miscellaneous notes